Genivia/ugrep/README.md

 - `--with-grep-colors` the default colors if `GREP_COLORS` is not defined
 - `--help` display build options

-After the build completes, copy `ugrep/bin/ugrep` to a convenient location, for example in your `~/bin` directory.
+After the build completes, copy `ugrep/bin/ugrep` and `ugrep/bin/ug` to a convenient location, for example in your `~/bin` directory.

+Note that `ug` is the same as `ugrep` but also loads the default configuration file .ugrep when present.

-Or you may want to install the `ugrep` command and its manual page with:
+You may want to install the `ugrep` and `ug` commands and its manual page with:

     $ sudo make install